1411kondas/Sriya_Konda/webapp/readme.txt

  • Add elegant descriptions on home page about each website feature
  • Change artist query so that it matches the last part of the artist’s name to the input given by the user

+NOTE:
+data.sql is in the data folder.
+In order to access it to add it into your database, you must cd into the data folder or use data/data.sql